ClosedNon-Profit2026-27

 Who Can Apply

-Eligible applicants are local government councils, county councils and certain government bodies with equivalent flood risk management responsibilities.
-Individuals, for-profit businesses, industry joint ventures and profit-distributing corporations cannot apply.
-Projects must meet all four essential criteria, including alignment to program objectives and consistency with the NSW flood risk management framework.
-Applicant co-contributions must be monetary contributions from the applicant's own revenue; in-kind and third-party funding are not eligible.
+Eligible applicants include local government councils, county councils, and equivalent public bodies with flood risk management responsibilities.
+Projects must meet all 4 essential criteria, including alignment with program objectives and capacity to deliver.
+Applicants must provide a monetary co-contribution from their own revenue; in-kind and third-party funding do not count.
+Individuals, for-profit businesses, industry joint ventures, and profit-distributing corporations cannot apply.

 Eligible applicants are local government councils, county councils, and other government bodies with equivalent flood risk management responsibilities to local councils, such as the Lord Howe Island Board and Local Land Services.
-Local government councils may submit joint applications if one council is the lead agency for signing the funding deed, managing funds and reporting, or if a relevant joint organisation applies for and manages the funding.
-Ineligible applicants include individuals, industry joint ventures, for-profit businesses and profit-distributing corporations limited by shares.
-Projects must meet all four essential criteria: align with program objectives, demonstrate capacity to deliver the project and financial commitment, commit to maintaining any works for their design life, and be consistent with the NSW flood prone land policy and the flood risk management process in the Flood risk management manual.
-Funding is not available for retrospective work, business-as-usual activities, asset maintenance or replacement, ongoing maintenance costs, in-kind co-contributions, most internal operational costs, most project management costs unless special consideration applies, data management within the applicant's own systems, contingencies, most road warning signage, compensation or reimbursement payments, stand-alone land acquisition except limited guideline circumstances, and routine operational or maintenance costs.
+Local government councils may submit joint applications where one council is the lead agency or a relevant joint organisation applies for and manages the funding.
+Applicants must demonstrate that the project meets the program objectives, that they have the capacity and resources to deliver the project, that they are committed to maintaining any funded works for their design life, and that the project is consistent with the NSW flood prone land policy and the flood risk management process in the Flood risk management manual.
+Ineligible applicants include individuals, industry joint ventures, for-profit businesses, and profit-distributing corporations limited by shares.
+Funding is not available for retrospective work, business-as-usual activities, asset maintenance or replacement, ongoing maintenance costs, in-kind co-contributions, internal operational costs, most project management costs, data management within the applicant's own systems, contingencies, most road warning signage, compensation or reimbursement payments, stand-alone land acquisition except limited guideline circumstances, and routine operational or maintenance costs.

 What's Funded

-Eligible activities include flood studies, flood risk management studies and plans, next stages of in-progress mitigation works, and high-priority mitigation works identified in adopted flood risk management plans.
-Joint applications by councils are permitted where one council or a relevant joint organisation manages the funding and reporting.
+Eligible activities include flood studies, flood risk management studies, preparation of flood risk management plans and associated background studies, next stages of in-progress mitigation works, and high-priority mitigation works identified in adopted flood risk management plans.

 Expected Outcomes

-Expected outcomes include reduced flood impacts and losses, completed flood risk management plans and supporting studies, implementation of mitigation measures, and provision of information to the NSW State Emergency Service to support local flood planning and emergency response.
+Expected outcomes include reduced flood impacts and losses, improved flood risk management planning and decision-making, implementation of mitigation measures, and provision of essential information to the NSW State Emergency Service for local flood planning.

 Free Eligibility Check